Fire-Input/text-generation-webui-coqui-tts/README.md

-# coqui_tts
+# Coqui TTS
-Text-to-speech extension for oobabooga's text-generation-webui using Coqui.
+Text-to-speech extension for [Oobabooga's text-generation-webui](https://github.com/oobabooga/text-generation-webui) using [Coqui TTS](https://github.com/coqui-ai/TTS).

-## How to install
+## Installation
-Assuming you already have the webui set up:
+Assuming you already have the WebUI set up:

 1. Install [eSpeak-NG](https://github.com/espeak-ng/espeak-ng/releases) and ensure it is in your PATH
 2. Activate the conda environment with the `cmd_xxx.bat` or using `conda activate textgen`